kristoferek/todo-list-app/docs/index.md

 -  [Competitor comparison](#Competitor-comparison)
 -  [Conclusions](#Conclusions)

+---

 ## Introduction
 Todo-list-app is an application that allows to manage a list of tasks.
-It allows adding, updating, deleting and toggling state od each task.
+It allows adding, updating, deleting and toggling state of each task.
 It has minimalistic design and basic functionality.
 You can see it working here:

 [https://kristoferek.github.io/todo-list-app/](https://kristoferek.github.io/todo-list-app/)

 App is a kind of model showing how to implement MVC approach in JavaScript.
 Model, Controller, View (MVC) methodology separates data logic (model) from display functionality (View) and manages them using separate entity (Controller).

-The managing part of program (Contrloller) is responsible for:
+The managing part of program (Controller) is responsible for:
 1.  listening to user actions from View,
 2.  calling Model to perform requested operations,
 3.  calling View to display results from Model